oat-sa/taohub-articles/forge/documentation-for-core-components/front-js.md

 Require.js
 ----------

-[Require.js](http://requirejs.org/) is the framework used by TAO to structure client side code.\
+[Require.js](http://requirejs.org/) is the framework used by TAO to structure client side code.<br/>

 The JavaScript code is split into web modules using the [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) (Asynchronous module definition) standard.

 > **Any piece of JavaScript code into TAO must be a valid AMD module!**

 ### Controllers and routing

-In order to load code regarding the MVC routing used in TAO server side code, a routing strategy has been implemented on the client side.\
+In order to load code regarding the MVC routing used in TAO server side code, a routing strategy has been implemented on the client side.<br/>

 The strategy works for any Ajax request made inside the TAO backend that display HTML (using the mime-type set in the response headers).

 > **Routing does not work with redirect** (due to the way the browser handles it), avoid AJAX redirect and prefer *forward*